 While the program features no hard targets or goals for the quantity of RECs procured, it does feature defined funding sources.
 First, Illinois Solar for All is funded through the Renewable Energy Resources Fund.
-At the time of publishingfiling this draft Plan, the current balance of the RERF is presently just over \$2928 million, with an additional \$108.5 million remaining transferred to the state's General Revenue Fund (\$98.5 million) and Health Insurance Reserve Fund (\$10 million) for liquidity purposes.
-The IPA considers any contractual obligations from the RERF pre-dating Illinois Solar for All (specifically, Supplemental Photovoltaic Procurement contracts) to be senior to any new obligations entered into through the Illinois Solar for All Program, and approximately \$4.5 million in such prior obligations remain outstanding.
-State law requires that the remaining \$108 million be transferred back into the RERF within 60 months of its transfer \$15 (\$88.5 remaining from the August 2017 transfer, \$10 million from the January 2020 transfer, and \$10 million from the March 2020 transfer), but no additional alternative compliance payments are due to be made into the RERF.
+At the time of filing finalization of this Plan7 (August 2022), the current balance of the RERF is presently just over \$28was \$128.9 million, with an additional.
+The \$108.5 million remainingbalance of funds that had been transferred to the state's General Revenue Fund (\$98.5 million) and Health Insurance Reserve Fund (\$10 million) for liquidity purposes-was fully repaid by late March 2022.
+The IPA considers any contractual obligations from the RERF pre-dating Illinois Solar for All (specifically, Supplemental Photovoltaic Procurement contracts) to be senior to any new obligations entered into through the Illinois Solar for All Program,114 and as of August 2022, approximately \$42.5 million in such prior obligations remain outstanding.115 State law requires that the remaining from the August 2017 transfer, \$10 million from the January 2020 transfer, and \$10 million from the March 2020 transfer), but noNo additional alternative compliance payments.